CDidier80/My-Calorie-Pal/README.md

 ---

-- Fitness Tracker
+- Fitness Tracker :muscle:
 - Gives recommended calorie intake based on gender and weight
-- Lookup food on a third party api/or enter nutritional information manually and create meals with them
+- Lookup food on a third party api/or enter nutritional information manually and create meals with them :pizza:
 - Keep track of daily calorie intake and compare against recommended calorie intake
 - Enter and track excercise and get back estimated burned calories